 Grading and staging

-The grade group is a newer score to help communicate this to patients, and also to simplify pathologic grading.
+The Gleason Grade Group is a newer score to help communicate this to patients, and also to simplify pathologic grading.
 This new scoring system was accepted by the World Health Organization (WHO) in 2016:

-Prostate cancer is staged to define extent of the tumor (see tables AJCC/TNM Staging of Prostate Cancer AJCC/TNM* Staging of Prostate Cancer* and TNM Definitions for Prostate Cancer TNM Definitions for Prostate Cancer* ).
+Prostate cancer is staged to define extent of the tumor (see tables and ).
 Transrectal ultrasonography (TRUS) or MRI of the prostate may provide information for staging, particularly about capsular penetration and seminal vesicle invasion.
 Patients with clinical stage T1c to T2a tumors, low Gleason score (≤ 7), and PSA < 10 ng/mL (10 mcg/L) usually get no additional staging tests before proceeding to treatment.
 Radionuclide bone scans are rarely helpful for finding bone metastases (they are frequently abnormal because of the trauma of arthritic changes) until the PSA is > 20 ng/mL (20 mcg/L) or unless the Gleason score is high (ie, ≥ 8 or [4 +3]).
 CT (or MRI) of the abdomen and pelvis is commonly done to assess pelvic and retroperitoneal lymph nodes if the Gleason score is 8 to 10 and the PSA is > 10 ng/mL (10 mcg/L), or if the PSA is > 20 ng/mL (20 mcg/L) with any Gleason score.
 Suspect lymph nodes can be further evaluated by using needle biopsy.
 An MRI may also help define the local extent of the tumor in patients with locally advanced prostate cancer (stage T3).
-The role of PSMA (prostate-specific membrane antigen) and fluciclovine F18 PET scanning for staging is evolving but is certainly not needed for early, localized disease.
+The role of PSMA (prostate-specific membrane antigen) and fluciclovine F18 PET scanning for staging is evolving, but current guidelines (1 Diagnosis references Prostate cancer is usually adenocarcinoma.
+Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
+Diagnosis is suggested by digital rectal examination... read more ) now suggest that PSMA-PET and that PSMA-PET/CT or PSMA-PET/MRI can be effective first-line imaging studies (instead of conventional imaging studies) for intermediate or high-risk patients.

 Elevated serum acid phosphatase—especially the enzymatic assay—correlates well with the presence of metastases, particularly in lymph nodes.
-However, this enzyme may also be elevated in benign prostatic hyperplasia (BPH)—and is slightly elevated after vigorous prostatic massage— multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more , Gaucher disease Gaucher Disease Gaucher disease is a sphingolipidosis, an inherited disorder of metabolism, resulting from glucocerebrosidase deficiency, causing deposition of glucocerebroside and related compounds.
+However, this enzyme may also be elevated in benign prostatic hyperplasia (BPH); it may also be slightly elevated after vigorous prostatic massage and in the presence of multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
+Common manifestations include lytic lesions in bones that cause... read more , Gaucher disease Gaucher Disease Gaucher disease is a sphingolipidosis, an inherited disorder of metabolism, resulting from glucocerebrosidase deficiency, causing deposition of glucocerebroside and related compounds.
 Symptoms... read more , and hemolytic anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
 Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more .
 It is rarely used today to guide treatment or to follow patients after treatment, especially because its value when done as a radioimmune assay (the way it is usually done) has not been established.
 Reverse transcriptase–polymerase chain reaction assays for circulating prostate cancer cells are being studied as staging and prognostic tools.

-Risk of cancer spread can be estimated by tumor stage, Gleason score, and PSA level:
+Risk of cancer spread can be estimated by tumor stage, Gleason score (Gleason Grade Group), and PSA level:

 Both acid phosphatase and PSA levels decrease after treatment and increase with recurrence, but PSA is the most sensitive marker for monitoring cancer progression and response to treatment and has virtually replaced acid phosphatase for this purpose.